AN HISTORIC NOR’EASTER STRIKES NYC (1978)

 SNOW DAY ON BERGEN & FLATBUSH (1888)

 ******************************************************************************************************************************** Brownstone Detectives investigates the history of our clients’ homes.
-The story you are about to read was composed from research conducted in the course of one of those investigations. ******************************************************************************************************************************** Although today was merely a dusting in comparison to the Blizzard of 1888, it gives us an opportunity to look back on what the aftermath of a real snowstorm looked like.
+The story you are about to read was composed from research conducted in the course of one of those investigations.
+Do you know the history of YOUR house? ******************************************************************************************************************************** Although today was merely a dusting in comparison to the Blizzard of 1888, it gives us an opportunity to look back on what the aftermath of a real snowstorm looked like.
 In the inset black & white photograph, we see men clearing snow outside of a coal & wood store after the blizzard at the corner of Flatbush Avenue and Bergen Street.
 We’ve included a Google Maps view of what that corner looks like today.
 The Coal & Wood shop is now a Gino’s Pizza at 218 Flatbush Avenue.
-Follow @BrownstoneDetec Share ———————————————————————————————————————– The Brownstone Detectives Brownstone Detectives is a property research agency.
-Our mission is to research, document, and save the histories of our clients’ historic properties.
-From this research, we produce our celebrated House History Books.
-Each book is fully cited, featuring detailed narratives and colorful graphics, and is designed to bring the history of any house to life.
+Follow @BrownstoneDetec Share ———————————————————————————————————————– The Brownstone Detectives Brownstone Detectives is an historic property research agency.
+Our mission is to document and save the histories of our clients’ homes.
+From our research, we produce our celebrated House History Books and House History Reports.
 Contact us today to begin discovering the history of your home.

 BROOKLYN: 66 VIEWS OF THE STORM (1888)